 Step 7: How and where to use it

 Roaches like to bring food back to their colony and when they bring this food back it will kill lots and lots of roaches, roaches who never even scurried over to your house.
 This is disgusting but even if he's a greedy roach and just eats and does not share with his buds, when he poops back at the colony and his buds eat that poop they will die.

 It took me most of a day to go all around my home looking for out-of-the-way places to place the bait, undoing all the switch plate covers took the longest.
 Pulling out the drawers in the kitchen was really easy because most of the time you can access the back of the drawer from the cabinet underneath.
 At my former house it used to take a crew of 2 guys, 4 hours to do the whole house.

 The most important places are the pipes coming into your home either for your sinks or you washing machine and dishwasher.
 Attics and crawl spaces are prime roach habitat.
 Roaches have no bones so they can slip through the smallest sliver of space.
 It's gross.

 I read a lot of information online 10 months ago to come up with this solution but aside from the boric acid powder it's not an exact science - I think peanut butter mixed with boric acid powder would work just as well.
 The thing that really got me really interested is when I read industry information about folks canceling their pest control service because the baiting method was so effective.
 I made up the recipe based on common sense, what I read, and what I had in the cupboard.
 The proof is my roach free house.
 It's a huge relief and I wanted to share.

-Please ask any questions you may have, and please rate my Instructable!
+Please ask any questions you may have!